davidgsd/AllScan/README.md

 Currently AllScan is Beta software.
 It does the basics of showing detailed node status, supporting connect, disconnect and other common commands, supporting one-click add/delete of favorites to favorites.ini, and showing the Favorites list and allowing it to be sorted by any column.

-Prior to installing AllScan it is highly recommended that you have a working install of AllMon2 or SuperMon.
-AllScan will then automatically read the AM/SM config files and need no additional configuration.
-The AllMon/Supermon directory is set in include/common.php in the API_DIR define and can be changed to any location.
-Because AllMon does not have a favorites.ini file however you would want to place a blank favorites.ini file in the allmon directory if you use AllMon2.
-(AllMon's controlpanel.ini.txt/php file could also be used and may be supported at some point.
-That file seems equivalent to favorites.ini with exception that it uses "labels[]/cmds[]" instead of "label[]/cmd[]" entries.)
+Prior to installing AllScan it is highly recommended that you have a working install of SuperMon or AllMon2.
+AllScan can automatically read their config files and need no additional configuration.
+If you use AllMon rather than Supermon, because it does not have a favorites.ini file you would want to place a blank favorites.ini file in allscan directory.
+(AllMon's controlpanel.ini.* file may also be supported at some point.)

-Lots of updates and additions are still in the works but the existing features are already very useful.
-AllScan is a very easy-to-use app that anyone can download, unzip and be up and running within minutes.
-If you've ever used AllMon or Supermon you'll have the GUI figured out in seconds.
+Many additions are still in the works but the existing features are already very useful.
+AllScan is very easy-to-use and can be downloaded and installed in minutes.

 Currently AllScan supports favorites.ini entries that refer to connecting nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but will also support other types of commands at some point.
 The code also saves a backup copy to favorites.ini.bak in case of any issue.
 New features will be prioritized based on requests so let me know what you'd like to see.